hevp/compact-dav/README.md

 ```

 You can find the endpoint and credentials in the settings of your WebDAV installation, e.g. OwnCloud or NextCloud.

+A stub configuration file is provided as `credentials.stub.json`.
+Copy it and fill in your values.

 ### How to run
 General syntax: